manticoresoftware/manticoresearch/manual/Searching/Spell_correction.md

 ### Interactive course

-[This iteractive course](https://play.manticoresearch.com/didyoumean/) demonstrates online how it works on a web page and provides different examples.
+[This interactive course](https://play.manticoresearch.com/didyoumean/) demonstrates online how it works on a web page and provides different examples.

 ![Typical flow with Manticore and a database](didyoumean.png){.scale-0.5}